databricks/zerobus-sdk-py/examples/README.md

 ## Authentication

-All examples demonstrate OAuth 2.0 authentication using `create_stream()`.
-See the inline comments in each example file for details.
+All examples use OAuth 2.0 authentication with `create_stream()`.
+The SDK automatically handles secure TLS connections using system CA certificates.

+Advanced configurations (custom headers, custom TLS) are shown in commented code within each example file.

 ## Using Your Own Schema